andreasfloan/Group-42/Assignments/A4/readme.md

 https://github.com/andreasfloan/Group-42/blob/0cb7281bc8b20b4d9de29e8bef6cabb282174155/Assignments/A3/input/A2_1.py#L70-L84
 These lines of code calculate various parameters related to the stress and structural properties of a beam.
-It starts by calculating the distance from the neutral axis to the top edge of the beam cross-section (line 70) and the second moment of area (flexural rigidity) of the beam cross-section (line 71).
+It starts by calculating the distance from the neutral axis to the top edge of the beam cross-section (line 70) and the second moment of area (flexural rigidity) of the beam cross-section (line 71), assuming a rectangular cross-section.

 These values are then used to calculate the maximum bending stress in the beam (line 72).
 Next, the code calculates the Young's modulus (modulus of elasticity) of the beam material (line 75), which is a measure of the material's stiffness.